LukasMystic/Sentirex/README.md

   - Used for creating visualizations such as confusion matrices or performance plots.

 ## Website Overview (Master Branch)
 The `master` branch contains the implementation of a website that utilizes the trained AI model from the `main` branch.
 The website provides an interface for users to input data and receive predictions.
+It uses django framework

 ### Website Features
 - User-friendly interface for data input.